rich-iannone/stationaRy/README.md

 #> 21      ST1          38
 ```

+Want the rainfall in `mm` units for a particular month?
+Here's an example where rainfall amounts over 6 hour periods are summed for the month of June in 2015 for Abbotsford, BC, Canada.
 ```
+library(stationaRy)
+library(dplyr)
+library(magrittr)

   rainfall_6h_june2015 <-
     get_isd_stations(startyear = 1970, endyear = 2015,
                        lower_lat = 49, upper_lat = 58,